Coregit

 Real-world benchmarks comparing GitHub REST API and Coregit API for identical operations.
 All tests run from the same machine, same network, same time window.

-Test conditions: Kazakhstan → US-East, private repos with authentication, April 2026.
+Test conditions: Kazakhstan → CF edge / US-East, private repos with authentication, April 2026.
+10 iterations + 2 warmup per operation, median (p50) reported.

 Write Operations